 Compliance Time Line

 There is no phase-in period allowed by the law.
 However, you have a 30 day period to comply with the law should you be notified by a local official as prescribed by the law.

 Optional Source for Acrylic Signs

-Contact GHLA member, Dennis Martino of Martino-White Printing, for availability and pricing of updated Acrylic signs.
+Contact GHLA member, Mark White of Martino-White Printing, for availability and pricing of updated Acrylic signs.
 You can reach him through this link.

 All documents print on 8.5" x 11" material.
 Be sure that your printer is set to NOT reduce the image.
 It should be set to print at 100% or actual size to maintain the required type size.
 Check to make sure your printer prints the full image.